ErikVerheul/OneBacklog/README.md

 ## Finally
 When starting the app the first time use the server admin credentials you created to install CouchDb.
-To allow your admins to access the central _users database click 'All FAUXTON tasks' in the serveradmin view.
-Click on the databases icon and select the _users database.
-Then select permissions. (the url is now https://<domain name>:6984/_utils/#/database/_users/permissions) Under Admins/Roles on the top right type 'admin' without quotes.
-Then click Add Role.

 ### serve with hot reload for development at localhost:8080
 ``` bash